 Click on this link to learn: How to Start and Make Holy Hours

-To order copies of a laminated guideline for how to pray “An Hour of Adoration with Jesus in the Blessed Sacrament” please go to this page on our website:
+To order copies of a laminated guideline for “How to Make a Holy Hour of Eucharistic Adoration” or how to pray “An Hour of Adoration with Jesus in the Blessed Sacrament” please go to this page on our website:

 How should we pray during Eucharistic adoration?